Dilepton Production in a Rotating Thermal Medium: The Rigid Rotation Approximation: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work we have analyzed dilepton production in a thermalized and rotating quark--gluon plasma by computing the photon polarization tensor at finite temperature and vorticity.
-This framework allowed us to quantify the role of global rotation in shaping the dilepton emission rate in two different channels, thereby extending previous studies that had focused exclusively on thermal and magnetic effects.
+This framework allowed us to quantify the role of global rotation in shaping the dilepton emission rate in two different channels, thereby {complementing previous studies based on different approximations to the Fermion propagator in a rotating frame~\cite{Wei_2022_ChinesePhysicsC,Wei_2022_PhysRevD.105.054014}}.

-Our main findings can be summarized as follows: For the $e^-e^+$ channel, finite values of the angular velocity $\Omega$ lead to a clear suppression of the dilepton yield in the low-mass region, together with a mild displacement of the production threshold.
-These effects can be traced back to the modification of the fermionic distribution functions, as well as the particle production threshold, in the presence of vorticity which acts effectively as a rotational chemical potential redistributing the phase space available for the process.
-The impact of rotation is more appreciable in the infrared sector of the spectrum, while at larger transverse energy scales (and invariant dilepton masses) the rates converge to their baseline thermal behavior.
-By contrast, the heavier $\mu^-\mu^+$ channel shows negligible sensitivity to vorticity, as its production rate is already strongly suppressed by the larger intrinsic mass threshold imposed by the kinematic barrier.
+Our main findings can be summarized as follows: For the $e^-e^+$ channel, finite values of the angular velocity $\Omega$ lead to a clear suppression of the dilepton yield in the low-mass region, together with a mild displacement of the pair production threshold.
+These effects can be traced back to the modification of the Fermi distribution functions, as well as the pair production threshold, in the presence of vorticity which, {in the rigid rotating approximation, acts as an effective spin-dependent rotational chemical potential} redistributing the phase space available for the process.
+The impact of rotation is more appreciable in the infrared sector of the spectrum, while at larger transverse energy scales (and invariant dilepton masses) the rates converge to their baseline thermal behavior { at $\Omega = 0$}.
+By contrast, the heavier $\mu^-\mu^+$ channel shows {a milder} sensitivity to vorticity, as its production rate is already strongly suppressed by the larger intrinsic mass threshold {at $\Omega = 0$}.

-Taken together, these results point to a pronounced mass dependence in the response of dilepton production to rotation.
+Together, these results point to a pronounced mass dependence in the response of dilepton production to rotation.
 From a phenomenological standpoint, this opens an avenue for using comparative analyses of light- and heavy- dilepton yields as a probe of vorticity in ultrarelativistic nuclear collisions.
 In particular, a relative suppression of the electron channel in the low-mass region with respect to the muon channel could serve as a signature of rotational effects in the quark--gluon plasma.
 Such a strategy would complement ongoing efforts to extract information on vorticity from hadronic polarization measurements, while providing an independent electromagnetic probe that is less affected by interactions in the final-state.